krdheeraj51/aws-labs/aws-cloudformation/Lab 10/README.md

 ### Key Concept: Conditions in CloudFormation
 - Conditions allow you to create resources only if certain conditions are met.
 - They are useful for multi-environment deployments (e.g., Dev, QA, Prod).
-- Conditions use intrinsic functions like !Equals, !If, !Not, !Or, and !And.
+- Conditions use intrinsic functions like **!Equals, !If, !Not, !Or, and !And**.

 ### Syntax
 ```